fgeorgatos/HPCBIOS/testing/docs/HPC_Baseline_Configuration.rst

   Non-Compliance Disclaimer

-  Site compliance assures that the minimum guidelines of the policy have been met by the Center.
+  Site compliance assures that the minimum guidelines of the policy have been met by the Site.
-  Centers may, at their discretion, exceed the minimum guidelines and still remain in compliance.
+  Sites may, at their discretion, exceed the minimum guidelines and still remain in compliance.
   Periodic checks will be performed to ensure compliance is maintained.